Read this post to learn about an autoimmune friendly diet based on the Mediterranean diet, with inflammatory foods removed and beneficial ones added.

 Who This Diet Is Suited For

-I recommend this diet to people who want to prevent chronic diseases like cancer, cardiovascular disease, and weight gain.
-This diet can also help those that are very mildly sensitive to food.
-People have different tolerances to lectins.
+I recommend this diet to people who want to prevent chronic diseases like cancer, heart disease, and weight gain.
+This diet also helps those who are very mildly sensitive to food – people who aren’t as sensitive to lectins.

-A Mediterranean diet doesn’t avoid gluten, dairy or products from flour-like bread and pasta and doesn’t emphasize “safer” foods.
+A Mediterranean diet doesn’t avoid gluten, dairy, or products from flour-like bread and pasta, and doesn’t emphasize “safer” foods.
 If you can handle gluten and WGA, then there’s no need to restrict it, but flour-based products aren’t conducive to weight loss or optimal health unless you restrict your meal sizes.
-So while this is nothing new under the sun, there are some small but important differences.
+So, while this is nothing new, there are some small, but important differences.

 If you have no inflammatory issues whatsoever, my recommendation for optimal health is to eat this diet or a Mediterranean-type diet that’s suited for your needs, as it has the most research behind it.
 If you’re someone who notices a difference from dietary modifications, then pay attention to what your body is telling you.

-A 10-year study found that adherence to a Mediterranean diet and healthful lifestyle was associated with more than a 50% lowering of early death rates (R).
+A 10-year study found that adherence to a Mediterranean diet and healthful lifestyle was associated with more than a 50 percent lowering of early death rates (R).

 This diet has helped me in the beginning with inflammation issues, but this wasn’t a complete cure.

 Some people can eat whatever they want and be healthy – as long as they don’t eat too much.
-They can handle gluten, dairy, etc… For these people, I recommend just eating real food, not too much and make sure to include fruits and vegetables.
-You’ll get 80-100% of the benefits from this simple approach in comparison with this diet.
+They can handle gluten, dairy, etc. For these people, I recommend just eating real food, not too much, and make sure to include fruits and vegetables.
+You’ll get 80 to 100 percent of the benefits from this simple approach in comparison with this diet.

-Resistant Starch doesn’t seem to get a lot of press but it can be a powerful tool for weight loss and health.
+Resistant starch doesn’t seem to get a lot of press, but it can be a powerful tool for weight loss and health.
 Simply put, resistant starch is a type of starch that is resistant to being broken down in the small intestines.
-This undigested starch then goes to the large intestine and feeds bacteria that in turn produce butyrate and vitamin K2, both of which have many positive effects on the body.
-In addition, the friendly bacteria multiply, which can benefit gut and immune health.
+This undigested starch then goes to the large intestine and feeds bacteria that in turn produces butyrate and vitamin K2, both of which have many positive effects on the body.
+In addition, the friendly bacteria multiply, which benefits stomach and immune health.